aetheric-oss/svc-storage/README.md

 Directory:
 - `server/src/`: Source Code and Unit Tests of the server
-- `client/src/`: Source Code and Unit Tests of the client
+- `client-grpc/src/`: Source Code and Unit Tests of the GRPC client
 - `tests/`: Integration Tests
 - `docs/`: Module Documentation